310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Chiaki %}
-It’s not right to conclude that something you don't know must be “related to religion”, without ever trying to deepen your understanding of it, Kiryu!
+It isn’t right to conclude that something you don't know must be “related to religion”, without ever trying to deepen your understanding of it, Kiryu!

 All the religious people in the world must’ve suffered from such a lack of sympathy, you know!
 Don't you agree, Hasumi!?
 {% endbubble %}